Banff Upper Hot Springs: History

-Prior to the 1880s, the Indigenous Peoples first found and used the hot springs.
-They used it for healing and wellness.
-In 1883 the hot springs were discovered by workers working on the Canadian Pacific Railway.
-This discovery led to the development of Banff National Park.
-Planning for hot springs facilities in western Canada started in 1884 with the visits of the Europeans to Canada.
-Hot springs were popular in European countries at this time such as Bath, which is located in England and known for its natural hot springs.
-These European trends had an influence on the design and development of Canadian hot springs.
-Originally all Banff hot springs were a privately owned entity; however when the Canadian Government purchased the land to create Banff National Park in 1885, they took over ownership of the hot springs since it was now located on their land.
-The first construction of the site was in 1886.
-The first development was a building called the Grand View Villa and a log bathhouse.
-With the expansion of the Canadian Pacific Railway in 1888, the popularity increased.
+In 1886, the Grand View Villa, the first formal building constructed at the hot springs the Canadian government's approval, was established by Dr. Robert Gordon Brett.
+Following the establishment of Rocky Mountains Park, visitation to the springs increased exponentially, as did development at the site.
 The government started to create roads and paths to make it easier for tourists to travel to the area.
 In 1915 the Upper Hot Springs road was opened to motorists and now tourists could drive up to the site.
 In 1931 the Banff Upper Hot Springs bathhouse was declared a Registered Federal Heritage Building by the Government of Canada.
 Since then it has gone under many renovations to make it one of the most popular hot springs in its region, hosting to over 300,000 visitors annually.